In The Know : The Best Food In London!

 Food Markets of London

-Dinner In London
+Curry In London

 The calamari small plate and the Chicken Ruby, mopped up with a Roomali Roti won’t disappoint.
 Wash it down with a mango and fennel seed lassi and jobs a good’un.